The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Preliminaries and Basic Results

 \subsection{The Essential Core}

-A hyperplane $\hat h\in\hat\frakH$ is called $\Gamma$\emph{-essential} (or essential for short) if each of the corresponding halfspaces contains points of a $\Gamma$-orbit arbitrarily far away from $\hat h$..
-The $\Gamma$\emph{-essential core} (or essential core) $Y$ of the $\Gamma$-action on $X$ is a CAT(0) cube complex corresponding to the essential hyperplanes.
-The $\Gamma$-action on $Y$ is essential and any non-empty $\Gamma$-invariant convex subcomplex of $Y$ is equal to $Y$.
+A halfspace $h\in \frakH$ is said to be $\G$-\emph{essential} if for some (equivalently all) $x\in X$ the $\G$-orbit of $x$ inside $h$, that is $\G\cdot x\cap h$, is not at bounded distance from the hyperplane $\hat h$.
+A hyperplane $\hat h\in\hat\frakH$ is called $\Gamma$\emph{-essential} (or essential for short) if each of the corresponding halfspaces is $\G$-essential, and half-$\G$-essential (or half-essential) if only one of the two corresponding halfspaces if $\Gamma$-essential.
+The $\Gamma$\emph{-essential core} (or essential core) $Y$ of the $\Gamma$-action on $X$ is a CAT(0) cube complex corresponding to the $\Gamma$-essential (or essential) hyperplanes.
+The $\Gamma$-action on the $\Gamma$-essential core $Y$ is essential and any non-empty $\Gamma$-invariant convex subcomplex of $Y$ is equal to $Y$.
 Following the notation of \cite{Caprace_Sageev}, we denote by $\operatorname{Ess}(X,\Gamma)$ the set of $\Gamma$-essential hyperplanes in $X$, so that we can write